- A limitless desire that nothing on earth can satisfy -- not money, possessions, or fame; not shopping or gambling; not alcohol, drugs, or food;

-Margaret spoke at a climate rally in Springfield, MA, on behalf of the Diocese of Western Mass. to call for a boycott of TD Bank, a major investor in developing the tar sands in Canada and in building the KXL pipeline.
+Margaret spoke at a climate rally in November 2013 in Springfield, MA, on behalf of the Diocese of Western Mass. to call for a boycott of TD Bank, a major investor in developing the tar sands in Canada and in building the KXL pipeline.
 Here is a report on the event.

-Reporting on a recent conference, Margaret reflects on the relationship between climate justice and racial and economic justice - http://www.diocesewma.org/
+Reporting on a September 2013 conference, Margaret reflects on the relationship between climate justice and racial and economic justice - http://www.diocesewma.org/

 Margaret was part of the core team that planned and led Climate Revival: An Ecumenical Festival to Embolden the Renewal of Creation on April 27, 2013 in downtown Boston.
 Episcopal News Service reported on this historic event: http://episcopaldigitalnetwork.com.